Dollar General: OSHA fines

 In November 2014, Dollar General was fined $51,700 by the Occupational Safety and Health Administration (OSHA) following an inspection of a Brooklyn, Mississippi, branch of the store.
 The statement from OSHA noted that Dollar General had had repeated health and safety violations: "Since 2009, OSHA has conducted 72 inspections of Dollar General nationwide.
 Of those inspections, 39 have resulted in citations."
 In April 2016, OSHA reported that further citations had been given to the store for exposing employees to the risk of electrical hazards due to missing face plates on electrical outlets.
 The store was fined $107,620.
 In December 2016, OSHA noted that some Dollar General stores continued to block fire exits with merchandise in disregard of safety violations, resulting in several fines.
 In early 2022, inspections at three Dollar General store locations throughout Georgia (Pembroke in February and Hogansville and Smyrna in March) identified four willful and seven repeat violations.
 Specifically, OSHA cited the company for failing to keep receiving areas clean and orderly and for stacking materials in an unsafe manner.
 These hazards exposed workers to slips, trips, and being struck by objects.
 OSHA also issued citations for exposing workers to fire and entrapment hazards by failing to keep exit routes and electrical panels clear and unobstructed.

 Dollar General's pattern of disregarding worker safety was apparent at five other Southeast locations.
 In February 2022, OSHA proposed $1,048,309 in penalties after inspections at three locations in Mobile, Alabama, and one in Dalton, Georgia, found similar hazards.
 At another Mobile location, a December 2021 inspection led OSHA to propose $321,827 in penalties for exposing workers to slip and trip hazards and not keeping the main storeroom orderly to allow a safe exit during an emergency.

-In March 2023 it was reported that Dollar General was added to OSHA's severe-violator enforcement program.
+In March 2023, it was reported that Dollar General was added to OSHA's severe-violator enforcement program.

-Pricing irregularities
+Overcharging customers

-In March 2023 a Barron's article found that North Carolina, Louisiana, Mississippi, and Arizona together had fined Dollar General more than $1 million for price irregularities during 2021 and 2022, and the company was also facing multiple potential class-action lawsuits relating to the issue.
+In March 2023 a Barron's article found that North Carolina, Louisiana, Mississippi, and Arizona together had fined Dollar General more than $1 million for overcharging customers during 2021 and 2022, and the company was also facing multiple potential class-action lawsuits relating to the issue.

-In 2019, Dollar General was fined $1.75 million by the state of Vermont over pricing irregularities for charging a higher price for products at the register than was advertised at the shelf.
+In 2019, Dollar General was fined $1.75 million by the state of Vermont for overcharging customers for products at the register than was advertised at the shelf.

 During 2022, the State of Ohio brought a lawsuit for deceptive pricing.

+In December 2025, Dollar General agreed to settle multiple lawsuits accusing the discount store of overcharging customers at the register than the prices listed on the shelves.
+Dollar General agreed to pay over $15 million to resolve five lawsuits in New Jersey, New York, Oklahoma and Tennessee, and an additional $1.55 million in a separate settlement with the state of Pennsylvania.
+Multiple investigations showed that Dollar General failed more than 4,300 government price-accuracy inspections in 23 states since January 2022.